Darien, Connecticut: Parks and recreation

-Government and Politics
+Government

 Elected bodies in the town government are a five-member Board of Selectmen, a nine-member Board of Education, a seven-member Board of Finance, a six-member Planning and Zoning Commission, three-member Board of Assessment Appeals, and a 100-member, nonpartisan Representative Town Meeting.
 The town has several elective offices as well: the town clerk, probate judge, registrar of voters, tax collector and treasurer.
 The Board of Finance approves financial measures, including the town budget; the Board of Education controls the town's public schools; the Representative Town Meeting is the main legislative body of the town.